Posts

 7. Inspection and Testing

-• Non-Destructive Testing: Each drill pipe undergoes rigorous testing, including ultrasonic and magnetic particle inspection, to ensure there are no defects.
+• Non-Destructive Testing: Each drill pipe undergoes rigorous testing, including ultrasonic and magnetic particle inspection, to ensure no defects.

-• Dimensional Inspection: The pipes are measured to ensure they meet the required specifications.
+• Dimensional Inspection: The pipes are measured to meet the required specifications.

 8. Marking and Coating